 Tokyo's transportation is not any different than Osaka's.
 You can find similar tap cards to use there.

-Good luck and enjoy your time in Japan!!! over 6 years agoAnswered by Max via WorldNomads.com
+Good luck and enjoy your time in Japan!!! almost 7 years agoAnswered by Max via WorldNomads.com